cesarvr/Openshift/README.md

 It work by setting up a destination for the notification and an action (that may vary depending on providers) to trigger this notification.
 The receiver can be any web service capable of handling that request like a BuildConfig, Jenkins Pipeline, etc.

-BuildConfig has two Webhook endpoints to trigger automatic builds, one is a generic Webhook hanlder the other is specific for Github's Webhook.
+BuildConfig has two webhook endpoints to trigger automatic builds, one is a generic webhook handler the other is specific for Github's webhook.
 I'm going to use Github for this because my sample project is hosted there but the instructions are the same for other providers.

 <a name="webhook-before"/>